Functionality

 Assigning - For statically assigned business logic, you can assign a template to the various program objects.
 Parameter values can be specified for every assignment.
 See 3.
 Assign a template.

-Result - This is where the program objects that use the template are (re)generated and can be applied.
-You can also perform a static code analysis of the generated program objects.
+Deploy - This is where the program objects that use the template are (re)generated and can be applied to the database.
 See 4.
 Apply the functionality.

 Unit tests - The place to create, maintain and run unit tests.
 See 5.
 Run unit tests.